Use social media well and it could help you find a job. Find out how to make the most of your social media presence.

 - You can use Facebook to advertise that you’re actively looking for work.
 You can post on your own timeline and your friends’ too.
 This is a great way of finding a job by 'word of mouth'

 - Be aware, potential employers may look at your profile before they offer you a job.
-So, take a look at your own profile and remove any posts and photos that aren’t appropriate
+So, look at your own profile and remove any posts and photos that are not appropriate

 - You may want to look at your privacy settings and set them to high or set up a separate professional Facebook account for job searching